Azure/AML-Kubernetes/docs/AKS-HCI/AML-ARC-Compute.md

 In this article, you will:

-*	Connect your AKS on Azure Stack HCI Cluster to Azure Via Azure Arc
+*	Connect your AKS on Azure Stack HCI cluster to Azure Via Azure Arc
-*	Install AzureML training and inferencing extentions on your AKS on Azure Stack HCI
+*	Install AzureML training and inferencing extentions on your AKS on Azure Stack HCI cluster
-*	Attach your Azure Arc-enabled AKS on Azure Stack HCI's cluster to your Azure Machine Learning workspace as a compute target
+*	Attach your Azure Arc-enabled AKS on Azure Stack HCI's vluster to your Azure Machine Learning Workspace as a Compute Target

 ## Prerequisites